Morgan Stanley vs. Fidelity, Vanguard, and Schwab: Highlights

 Extra Services

-Recurring Mutual Fund Purchases: Schwab, Vanguard, and Fidelity all allow automated mutual-fund purchases.
-Morgan Stanley’s subsidiary E*Trade also has this option.
+Recurring Mutual Fund Purchases: It’s possible to establish a recurring schedule of mutual-fund purchases at Schwab, Vanguard, and Fidelity.
+Morgan Stanley’s subsidiary E*TRADE also has the service.

 Recommendations